shahian/18-Key-Design-Patterns/README.md

 When the client code executes the startCar() method, it internally opens the fuel valve, starts the engine, ignites the ignition system, and displays a message indicating that the car has started.
 Similarly, when the stopCar() method is called, it stops the engine, extinguishes the ignition system, closes the fuel valve, and displays a message indicating that the car has stopped.

 The Car Facade pattern simplifies the interaction with complex subsystems and provides a convenient and unified interface for clients to control the car's operations.
+In this example of code that exist, we have a Car Facade (CarFacade) that provides a simplified interface for starting and stopping a car.
+Behind the scenes, the facade interacts with the subsystems: Engine (Engine), Fuel System (FuelSystem), and Ignition System (IgnitionSystem).

+The CarFacade class encapsulates the complexities of interacting with the subsystems.
+It provides methods startCar() and stopCar() that internally coordinate the actions required to start and stop the car.
+Clients can simply use the facade to control the car without needing to know the details of how each subsystem works.

+When the client code executes the startCar() method, it internally opens the fuel valve, starts the engine, ignites the ignition system, and displays a message indicating that the car has started.
+Similarly, when the stopCar() method is called, it stops the engine, extinguishes the ignition system, closes the fuel valve, and displays a message indicating that the car has stopped.

+The Car Facade pattern simplifies the interaction with complex subsystems and provides a convenient and unified interface for clients to control the car's operations.
 ***

 ### flyweight